 “I guess from the stats above you could say we are worse off, but we don’t like to think of it that way.
 As we now live in a country that excites us, we live in a country that has a better climate that offers us new opportunities.”

-As we roll into year two we are getting nearer to our lifestyle goals, something we felt wasn’t achievable back in the UK.
-We believe NZ is worth the extra expense and we hope you think so too!
+When we weigh up the pros and cons we believe NZ is worth the extra expense and we hope you think so too!

 Are you thinking of moving to New Zealand or arrived and finding things to be a bit more expensive than you’d hoped?
 We’d love to hear from you so feel free to get in touch!